cardano-foundation/CIPs/CIP-XXXX/README.md

 - [ ] Add JSON schema docs
 - [ ] Add examples

-# Rationale: How does this CIP achieve its goals?
+## Rationale: how does this CIP achieve its goals?

 This specification is written and designed to work in conjunction with a registration and validation specification such as [CIP-88](https://github.com/cardano-foundation/cips/pull/467).
 Validation and connection